 Small companies trying to bypass banks and expensive business loans are increasingly looking to their fans or customer-base to raise capital.

 In return they’re offering perks, discounts or free stock instead of traditional interest payments.

 But with these types of bonds there is no safety net if the company fails.
 You might get less interest than was promised, none at all, or in the worst case scenario you could lose your original investment.
 Your money won’t be covered by the FSCS.

-For mini-bonds you invest directly with the company.
+With this type of bond you invest directly with the company.
 They crop up intermittently and you have to be on the lookout for them.
 We sometimes feature bonds from more well-known companies.

 This is a classic lovemoney article that has been updated

 Be the first to comment

 Do you want to comment on this article?
 You need to be signed in for this feature